sealmove/nimitai/README.md

 - Nim expressions instead of Kaitai Struct expressions (you will be able to toggle this)

 ### Progress
-The project has hit the limitations of what is possible in metaparsing today.
+The project has hit a wall because of a limitation of NimVM.
-Specifically it stretches Nim VM too much leading to a crash.

-Nim VM uses 16bit adressing which is not enough for a relatively hefty parser.
+NimVM uses 16bit adresses which are not enough for some procs in npeg.
-For this project to progress any further, the VM's addressing mode has be extended to 32bit.

 This is demonstrated as follows (credits to zevv):
 ```nim